Like A Kid In A Candy Store

 Chef Sanjana Patel’s newest offering, the La Folie Chocolate Factory Café, shouldn’t be a check off your to-do list.
 Instead, tucked away in a leafy by-lane of Shakti Mills, everything about the space invites you to discover it slowly.
 It’s almost a reflection of the long, drawn-out process of chocolate-making itself.
 To Sanjana, this is her meditation.
 After the success of the La Folie boutique in Kala Ghoda and Bandra’s La Folie Lab, her latest undertaking in Mahalaxmi is a classroom, chocolate factory, and café all rolled into one.

-Along with husband Partesh, the duo has worked hard to get the bean-to-bar chocolate factory up and running.
+Along with husband Parthesh, the duo has worked hard to get the bean-to-bar chocolate factory up and running.
 Both maintain it’s still a work in progress.
 There’s no blueprint for a café of its kind in the country, and the two are accustomed to a lot of trial and error.
 Luckily for them, even the errors involve chocolate.

 The walk up to the first-floor café is quiet, and the cafe’s pastel interiors maintain the soothing ambience.
 The walls are artfully decorated with photos of Sanjana’s sourcing trips around the world, reminders of the café’s fair-trade policy, and cocoa pod motifs.
 Their chocolates use beans sourced from farmer cooperatives across the cocoa-growing belt – there’s one from the Dominican Republic, two from Guatemala, one from Tanzania, and two from India.

 Today, they are roasting cocoa beans sourced from Idukki, Kerala.
-Since no Indian manufacturer made the required equipment for a chocolate factory, they bought a coffee roaster, to which Partesh, a mechanical engineer by profession, designed the required modifications.
+Since no Indian manufacturer made the required equipment for a chocolate factory, they bought a coffee roaster, to which Parthesh, a mechanical engineer by profession, designed the required modifications.
 Sanjana takes out a few beans to give me a taste as they’re being roasted.

 The beans are cooled, separated from the husk, and finally poured into a machine that will the grind them for 48 hours.
 Other ingredients such as cocoa butter and sugar are also added over time.
 These machines were modified from dosa-batter grinders.